NxPKG/khulnasoft-docs/content/kv/learning/how-kv-works.md

 ## Consistency

 KV achieves high performance by being eventually-consistent.
-Changes are usually immediately visible in the Cloudflare global network location at which they are made.
+Changes are usually immediately visible in the Khulnasoft global network location at which they are made.
 Changes may take up to 60 seconds or more to be visible in other global network locations as their cached versions of the data time out.

 Visibility of changes takes longer in locations which have recently read a previous version of a given key (including reads that indicated the key did not exist, which are also cached locally).